RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 ## Intro

-Someone posted recently wondering about Alexithymia.
+Someone posted recently about Alexithymia.
 I'm not any kind of mental health professional, but I have been doing therapy a lot for the last few years.
 In particular, I have struggled with a tendency to dissociate from myself, which for me ends up feeling a lot like the description of Alexithymia.
 My suggestion to that poster was to find a therapist to work on this with.
 But not everyone has the resources